dianalomelin/data_science/project_pcabs.md

 </div>

-MSE B-Splines: 0.5905

-MSE PCA: 0.752
 ### 4. Conclusions

-The algorithms presented in this exercise were able to reduce dimensionality of the data set of 10000 images and further select only the most important ones applying LASSO regularization.
+The algorithms presented in this exercise were able to reduce dimensionality of the data set of 10000 images from 784 (28x28 px) to 12 coefficients (12 knots, 10 internal and 12 components for PCA) and further select only the most important ones applying LASSO regularization.
 The PCA method performed better than B-splines suggesting that this data set might be better described through the eigenvectors that explain their variance rather than fitting a polynomial regression.

+For PCA, we can also adjust the number of coefficients until we get a higher cumulative proportion of explained variance.
+With 12 components, we get 74% of variance explained, that aligns with the accuracy of the model.

 I'll be interesting to observe how the LASSO regularization alone performs as well as PCA on its own as an extension.